emma-bindloss/pdsnd_github/README.md

 Emma's Bikeshare Project

 ### Description
-This project analyzes bikeshare data for 3 cities in the US
+This project analyzes bikeshare data for 3 cities in the US.
+It solicits interactive input and displays information on popular travel times, stations, and user information

 ### Files used
 bikeshare.py